imkpk/imkpk/README.md

 - 👋 Hi, I’m @imkpk
 - 👀 I’m interested in Node React Devops sometimes Angualar and Springboot.
 - 🌱 I’m currently learning ...
-React and Angular with Node sometimes DevOps, Springboot.
-Yes I do know Java.
+Angular with Springboot, yes I do know Java and sometimes DevOps.
 - 💞️ I’m looking to collaborate on ...
 Any project which relates with the Node.js for now.
 - 📫 How to reach me ... call me on 9492925536